hughescr/mcp-proxy-processor/README.md

 # MCP Proxy Processor

-An MCP (Model Context Protocol) proxy server that allows selective re-exposure of tools and resources from backend MCP servers through configurable "groups".
-Keep your AI agents focused by exposing only the tools they need.
+An MCP (Model Context Protocol) proxy server that allows selective re-exposure of tools, resources, and prompts from backend MCP servers through configurable "groups".
+Keep your AI agents focused by exposing only the tools they need, with smart resource management and prompt prioritization.

 ## Why Use MCP Proxy Processor?